jerryhgladinet/docs/admin/source/chapter02.rst

 In the Deployment Guide, the Cluster Administrator is often referred to as the Master Admin, Root Admin or just Server Administrator.
-Even though the Cluster Server Farm can have multiple Servers, most of the time, a one-server-farm is sufficient for your use case and your user base.
+Even though the Cluster Server Farm can have multiple Servers, most of the time, a server-farm with one single server is sufficient for your use case and your user base.

 **************************
 3.5 Tenant Administrator